Hi, I’m Nash, and I’ve got a rare syndrome. I need your help.

 Hi, I’m Nash, and I’ve got a rare syndrome.
 I’ll need lots of looking after all my life.
 My cool-fun aunties set up this page in case you wanted to help.

-Our precious nephew Nash has recently been diagnosed with Lesch-Nyhan Syndrome (LNS).
+Our precious nephew Nash was diagnosed with Lesch-Nyhan Syndrome (LNS) in March 2018.
 This heart-breaking condition means it’s unlikely he’ll ever walk, he’ll have developmental delays and the neurological and behavioural abnormalities he could experience include self-injury (biting and head-banging), muscle tensing and flailing limbs.
-And he may never learn how to talk properly too.
-We desperately want to help him and his family minimise the financial burden of this devastating condition.
+He may never learn how to talk properly too.
+We desperately want to help him and his family minimise the financial burden of this devastating condition as he is already requiring a lot of medical attention which is quite disruptive on their ability to maintain a balanced work and family routine.

 Nash is a beautiful, angelic little boy with a smile that lights up the room.
 He has a big sister Jess (9) and brother Quinn (2) and they love him heaps!
 He is the gorgeous son of Francine and Nathan.